meteor-useraccounts/meteor/packages/accounts-base/Stories.md

 ### Guest

-The user is logged in to an account that was created for him but he has not yet established a way to sign in to that account from another browser profile (i.e. he has not yet "signed up").
+The user is a [guest user](#guest-user).
 As a result, the app provides some subset of the following actions:

 * Sign In with Service X